Why Good Shorts Go Bad (Part 1): Herbalife

 Of course, it doesn't help that HLF was very willing to engage in a public PR battle that made character attacks and several nasty allegations at Ackman.
 However, the mistake was his - Ackman allowed the short position to become more than an investing matter.
 He seemed compelled by a sense of social justice to shame the company and its management, and that detracted from the main purpose of making money from the short position.

-Contrast this to David Einhorn's famous short call on Lehman in mid- 2008.
+Contrast this to David Einhorn's famous short call on Lehman in mid-2008.
 The narrative was focused, concise and direct.
 Lehman was holding a bag of securities that were almost worthless, and no one was paying attention.
 The manner in which the message was conveyed was factual and level-headed.
 It is an excellent example of using media to one's advantage, and serves as a good comparison against Ackman's efforts.

-Perhaps the most crucial lesson here is to identify where the short narrative is headed, and if the market is buying into it.
+Perhaps, the most crucial lesson here is to identify where the short narrative is headed, and if the market is buying into it.
 Although Ackman had a trove of evidence against the company - but I bet most longs and even shorts did not take the time to read through the hundreds of pages.
 They were probably more enthralled with the rivalry playing out in the media.

-Even when the short thesis is compelling and communicated effectively, there are times when market participants are simply irrational in the short-term and there's nothing one can do about it.
+Even when the short thesis is compelling and communicated effectively, there are times when market participants are simply irrational in the short term and there's nothing one can do about it.
 If a compelling case has been presented, but weeks go by and it is mostly ignored, an astute short seller has to recognize that buy/sell decisions are not being driven by the awareness and acceptance of these facts - it is driven by emotion, misguided beliefs or other thoughts that are working against the short position.

 Many HLF shorts failed to recognize this important insight and were befuddled as the market continued to defy the short case.
 In these situations, something needs to happen to overturn these beliefs or change sentiment, otherwise the market is likely to remain irrational for far longer.
 In these situations, one needs to determine the psychology of the typical bull on the other side of the trade in order to make better decisions.
 In the HLF case, Ackman hoped the market would become rational over time, but failed to realize that the decisions driving the majority of HLF bulls were not governed by an awareness of the facts - judging by the share price trends and news flow, most bought because big names like Icahn, Bass and Loeb were in the stock, and persisted in their position because they believed (as Icahn asserted), that the short thesis was somehow wrong.